 Consumers were for the most part happy with how this premium handheld vacuum cleaned their homes.
-In fact pet owners recommend buying this handheld if you have pets.
+Pet owners recommend buying this handheld if you have pets.

-However there are some issues that you need to be aware of.
-First issue would be run time.
-If you need extra power, obviously you’ll turn the “max” mode on but that cuts down the run time to 5 minutes.
+However, there are some issues that you need to be aware of.
+The first issue would be run time.
+If you need extra power, obviously you’ll turn the “max” mode on, but that cuts down the run time to 5 minutes.

-Emptying is also another good feature according to reviews but there are some concerns about the plastic lever but it’s from the minority.
+Emptying is also another useful feature according to reviews but there are some concerns about the plastic lever, but it’s from the minority.

 Exhaust vents may also be another issue as it blows at the back.
 It will blow stuff if you turn on the max suction.